linhaowei1/HMC/README.md

 ## Code Usage

-To run the code, it's suggested to install the relevant python packages in a isolated conda environment.
+To run the code, it's suggested to install the relevant python packages in an isolated conda environment.
 The `requirements.txt` is provided for a quick start.
 - Run `pip install -r requirements.txt` after creating a conda environment to get necessary packages installed.

 - run the following command to train the model.